Chaurchan

-Chaurchan is special festival of the Mithila region of India and Nepal.
-It is a very important fasting for married women in Mithila.
-It is also known as Chorchanna Pabni, Chauth Chand or Chauth Chandra or Chorchan Puja.
-It is dedicated to Lord Ganesha and Chandra Deva.
-It has a lot of religious significance.
-On this day, married women keep a fast.
-Different types of dishes are prepared as prasad.
-Ganesh Chaturthi fast is also observed on this day.
-Along with Lord Ganesha, Lord Vishnu, Goddess Parvati and the moon god is worshipped.
-The story of Chorchan Puja is also heard on this day after that Arghya is offered to the moon god Chandra Deva.
+Chaurchan (/Mai/) is a festival for married women in the Mithila region of the Indian subcontinent.
+It is also known as Chorchanna/Chakchanna Paavain, Chauth Chand or Chauth Chandra or Chorchan Puja.
+It is dedicated to Ganesha and the moon god Chandra Deva.
+During the festival, married women fast, and different types of dishes are prepared as prasad.
+The Ganesh Chaturthi fast is also observed on this day.
+Along with Ganesha, Vishnu, Parvati, and the moon god are worshipped.
+The story of Chorchan Puja is also heard on this day after that Arghya is offered to Chandra Deva.